Lifelong Graph Learning: Related Work

 \subsection{Graph Neural Networks}

-Graph neural networks have been widely used to solve problems about graph-structured data \cite{zhou2018graph}.
-The spectral network was the first to extend convolution to the graph domain \cite{bruna2013spectral}.
-Furthermore, the graph convolutional network (GCN) \cite{kipf2017semi} followed this idea and alleviated the problem of overfitting on local neighborhoods via first order Chebyshev expansion.
-This obtained a good generalization ability and inspired recent work.
-For example, to identify the importance of neighborhood features, graph attention network (GAT) \cite{velickovic2018graph} added an attention mechanism into GCN, which further improved the performance on citation networks and the protein-protein interaction dataset.
+Graph neural networks have been widely used to solve problems with graph-structured data \cite{zhou2018graph}.
+The spectral network extended convolution to graph problems \cite{bruna2013spectral}.
+Graph convolutional network (GCN) \cite{kipf2017semi} alleviated over-fitting on local neighborhoods via the Chebyshev expansion.
+To identify the importance of neighborhood features, graph attention network (GAT) \cite{velickovic2018graph} added an attention mechanism into GCN, further improving the performance on citation networks and the protein-protein interaction dataset.

-However, GCN and its variants require the presence of the entire graph during training, thus they cannot scale to large graphs.
-To solve this problem and train GNN with mini-batches, many layer sampling techniques have been introduced.
-For example, GraphSAGE \cite{hamilton2017inductive} learned a function to generate node embedding by sampling and aggregating neighborhood features.
-JK-Net \cite{xu2018representation} followed the same sampling strategy and demonstrated a significant accuracy improvement on GCN with more than two layers.
-DiffPool \cite{ying2018hierarchical} learned a differentiable soft cluster assignment to map nodes to a set of clusters, which then formed a coarsened input for the next layer. \citet{ying2018graph} designed a training strategy that relied on harder-and-harder training examples to improve the robustness and convergence speed of the model.
-S-GCN \cite{chen2017stochastic} developed control variate-based algorithms to sample small neighborhood sizes and used historical activation in the previous layer to avoid redundant re-evaluation.
-FastGCN \cite{chen2018fastgcn} applied importance sampling to reduce variance and performed node sampling for each layer independently, which resulted in a constant sample size in all layers. \citet{huang2018adaptive} sampled the lower layer conditioned on the top one ensuring higher accuracy and fixed-size sampling.
-Subgraph sampling techniques were also developed to reduce memory consumption.
-ClusterGCN \cite{chiang2019cluster} sampled a block of nodes in a dense subgraph identified by a clustering algorithm and restricted the neighborhood search within the subgraph.
-GraphSiant \cite{zeng2020graphsaint} constructed mini-batches by sampling the training graph.
-A complete GCN with a fixed number of well-connected nodes is built from the properly sampled subgraph during each iteration.
+GCN and its variants require the entire graph during training, thus they cannot scale to large graphs.
+To solve this problem and train GNN with mini-batches, a sampling method, SAGE \cite{hamilton2017inductive} is introduced to learn a function to generate node embedding by sampling and aggregating neighborhood features.
+JK-Net \cite{xu2018representation} followed the same sampling strategy and demonstrated a significant accuracy improvement on GCN with jumping connections.
+DiffPool \cite{ying2018hierarchical} learned a differentiable soft cluster assignment to map nodes to a set of clusters, which then formed a coarsened input for the next layer.
+Ying \etal \cite{ying2018graph} designed a training strategy that relied on harder-and-harder training examples to improve the robustness and convergence speed of the model.